google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 Note: As the browser may consider the web app is not be playing when media files are seeking or loading, you can override this behaviour by setting `navigator.mediaSession.playbackState` to `"playing"` or `"paused"`.
-This comes handy when you want to make sure your web app UI state is synced with the media notification controls.
+This comes handy when you want to make sure your web app UI stays in sync with the media notification controls.

 The cool thing about the Media Session API is that the notification tray is not